Looking for a SiteGround review before you make the plunge and host your website there?

 - WP-CLI preinstalled

-- Dedicated WordPress special cache (on GrowBig plan and above)
+- Dedicated WordPress special cache (only on GrowBig plan and above)

 - Datacenters on three different continents